Unco3892/covid-xray/README.md

 |   |-  train-cv.R
 |   |-  tune-confign.yml
 |-  utility
-|   |-  accuracy.R: Calculating the accuracy given the predicted and observed values
+|   |-  accuracy.R --> Calculating the accuracy given the predicted and observed values
-|   |-  eda.R: Exploration of the covid-chestxray-dataset
+|   |-  eda.R --> Exploration of the covid-chestxray-dataset
-|   |-  generate-weights.R: Generate weights based on the outcome variable
+|   |-  generate-weights.R --> Generate weights based on the outcome variable
-|   |-  load-data-from-directory.R: Loading the inputs from the images of the folders
+|   |-  load-data-from-directory.R --> Loading the inputs from the images of the folders
-|   |-  organize-images.R: Creating directories, sampling and moving the data to go from the data/raw to data/processed
+|   |-  organize-images.R --> Creating directories, sampling and moving the data to go from the data/raw to data/processed
 |-  depricated
 |   |-  binary
 |   |-   |-  densenet